 A recent comment by Brandon Verdier put it succinctly, “…the presence of federal tax is what allows us to spend more without experiencing more inflation than we are comfortable with.”
 Another good quote, from Geoff Coventry (although like most MMT ‘academics’, still struggles with the difference between the ‘funding’ and ‘financing’ aspects in commercial banking), sees the big picture very clearly and puts it very nicely, saying, “The primary purpose of federal taxation is to maintain stable demand for government currency and offset the economic effects of its issuance.”
 In my opinion that’s a much better tact to take rather than an MMT ‘academic’ saying to someone that ‘taxes don’t fund spending’.
 I suggest that when doing the good deed of spreading the MMT gospel, these MMTers should lose the ‘taxes don’t fund spending’ catchphrase.
 Unless of course, they think whomever they are speaking to is simplistic.
 While explaining why many MMTers frequently regurgitate the ‘taxes don’t fund spending’ line, Warren Mosler commented that they like to say that because “Creating sellers is generally not considered a funding operation.”
 The key word there is ‘generally’.
 Mr. Mosler wisely doesn’t say creating sellers (federal taxation) IS NOT considered a funding operation.
 Why?
 He DOESN’T say that those taxes, that creating those sellers, is not a funding operation because it’s too simplistic to say that.
 Creating sellers (federal taxation) is one of many important operations that taxes are ‘generally considered’ to perform.
 The less important operation that federal taxes are ‘generally not considered’ to perform is financing spending (since the federal gov’t now spends with fiat dollars instead of spending with gold-backed dollars).
 So if you hear ‘taxes don’t fund spending’, assume that either the speaker thinks you are simplistic, or that the speaker is simplistic.
 If someone is preaching to their faithful, and says ‘taxes don’t fund spending’, they’ll get a Hallelujah, no one will challenge them, members of cults never do.
 However, if that same person tells people outside their simplistic choir that your federal taxes, your hard-earned cash, confiscated from your earning, that you are painfully watching come out of your paychecks, YOUR THREE AND A QUARTER TRILLION $$$ ‘don’t fund spending’, you can assume (correctly) that they are simplistic.

 To help us rethink what funding means, in closing, I submit to the court, the enclosed video, as Evidence A, @ 5:52 the question is posed from Steven D. Grumbine, Real Progressives webcast host to his guest, Warren Mosler: “Federal taxes do not fund spending, right?” and the answer is, “…I don’t actually say it that way… You don’t need to say it that way…To use an ambiguous word like fund…because to fund something means different things to different people”.
 Meaning that folks, playing financial experts, saying ‘taxes don’t fund spending’, have no idea they sound financially illiterate because they are confusing ‘funding’ with ‘financing’.
 Federal taxes paid in fiat dollars are not needed for ‘financing’ surplus spending because the federal gov’t is the issuer of fiat currency, that’s one thing.
 ‘Funding’ the federal gov’t is another.
-‘Funding’ means different things to different people, especially to people with real world commercial banking experience (read: outside the MMT ‘academia’) like Mr. Mosler.
+‘Funding’ means different things to different people, especially to people with real world commercial banking experience like Mr. Mosler (read: outside the MMT ‘academia’).
 When you leave a bank with less money than you had before walking in, unless there was a holdup, you just ‘funded’ that bank.
 The question is did that funding also ‘finance’ that bank.
 For example, if you deposited your paycheck into your savings account, that’s called ‘retail funding’.
 ‘Funding’ simply means ‘supplying’.
 The bank doesn’t make money from your deposit, that funding does not ‘finance’ the bank; however, if you paid the bank an interest income payment on your mortgage loan, that’s how the bank makes money, that ‘financed’ the bank, that ‘funding’ finances their surplus spending.
-So just like when you hand over your dollars to make a deposit to the bank, when you hand over your dollars to make a tax payment to the federal gov’t, you are indeed funding them both…Which everybody knows…Everybody except those that say ‘taxes don’t FUND spending’).
+So just like when you hand over your dollars to make a deposit to the bank, when you hand over your dollars to make a tax payment to the federal gov’t, you are indeed funding them both.

 It’s a new order of funding operations.
-Taxes as a ‘financing’ operation (which involves running balances of surplus spending financed by taxes vs. deficit spending not financed by taxes) takes the back seat; and taxes as a ‘funding’ operation (which involves movements of dollars vs. reserves that maintains price stability) is now in the front seat.
+Unlike during the gold standard era, when the federal gov’t needed to first collect gold backed dollars from the non federal gov’t, or the federal gov’t needed to first assume debt denominated in gold backed dollars before spending; the federal gov’t now spends fiat dollars at will.
+As per Warren Mosler, “Operationally, the Fed just credits the appropriate accounts.”
+Taxes as a ‘financing’ operation (which involves running balances of surplus spending financed by taxes) took the back seat; and taxes as a ‘funding’ operation (which involves movements of dollars and reserves that maintains price stability) is now in the front seat.

 It’s a rethinking of funding.
 The federal gov’t funds (supplies) us when they spend, and then we fund (supply) them back when we pay taxes, and back & forth, again & again.
 Hopefully the amount the gov’t is funding us is bigger than the amount we are funding them, price stability is being maintained, and the economy is in balance.